Biking slow

 The reality, though, has often been frustrating times dealing with seat posts, stripping gears, flat tires, sweaty helmets, and struggling to make the temperature work just right.
 Probably some of this comes from the fact that I’m cheap, never willing to drop the kind of money that may be required on bikes.
 But it seems like I’m not alone.
 Biking, at least the kind that is intended for really moving, costs a lot.

-It’s through this lense that I read the fantastic piece in The New Yorker on The Art of Taking it Slow.
+It’s through this lens that I read the fantastic piece in The New Yorker on The Art of Taking it Slow.

 In the past forty years, cycling has increasingly been branded as a form of exercise, one that emphasizes speed, optimization, and competition.